 Congratulations!
 You impressed the first-round interviewer — your preparation and presentation paid off.
 You landed that second interview.
 But hold on….
 This doesn’t mean you are a shoo-in for the position.
-Oftentimes, the second interview requires more prep and planning than that first meeting.
+Oftentimes, the second interview requires more prep and planning than the first meeting.
 Here’s what you can expect in round two.

 The follow-up meeting typically includes other key stakeholders, such as future teammates and managers.
-Many times, you will not have met the real decision makers until the second round or later.
+Many times, you will not have met the real decision-makers until the second round or later.
 You might be asked to participate in a series of one-on-one interviews or a panel discussion, so treat this as another opportunity to make another great first impression.

 Questions You Might be Asked

-While your initial interview most likely covered skillsets and experience in general, the follow-up round will dig deeper into your specific role at the company.
+While your initial interview most likely covered skillsets and experience in general, the follow-up round will dig deeper into your specific role at the hiring company.

 Here are 10 questions you might be asked that will help future colleagues visualize you in the position: